Beat Saber x Billie Eilish: Go-To-Market

 Beat Saber was the clearest proof-of-concept for what VR uniquely enables.
 No screen, no controller, no console could replicate the full-body, music-synchronized physicality of Beat Saber — and by 2020 it had become the de facto shorthand for "this is what VR actually feels like."
 Its presence in the launch lineup wasn't just commercially strategic; it was definitional.
 Beat Saber was the game that made the promise of VR legible to people who had never tried it.

 POPULATION:ONE represented something different entirely: game design with no precedent outside of VR.
 BigBox VR built a full battle royale — vertical traversal, free flight, destructible fortress building — from the ground up for virtual reality, with more players supported than any other game had achieved before in VR.
 These weren't ported mechanics.
 They were experiences that only existed because of what VR made possible.
-Where TWD: Saints & Sinners said "you know this," POPULATION:ONE said "you have never seen this."
+Where TWD: Saints & Sinners said "you know this," POPULATION:ONE said "you have never seen this before."

 Other titles in the launch lineup — Real VR Fishing, The Climb 2, Pistol Whip: 2089, Warhammer 40,000: Battle Sister — each expanded the portfolio's genre range, demonstrating the breadth of the content ecosystem to consumers who weren't sure whether VR had something for them specifically.